-- 66. Are deeds that transfer realty to a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws subject to the deed recording fee? - Deeds that transfer realty to a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws are not subject to the deed recording fee.
-These deeds are exempt from the deed recording fee under Code Section 59-40-140(K). - 67.
-Are deeds that transfer realty from a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws to an individual or business subject to the deed recording fee?
+64. Are deeds that transfer realty to a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws subject to the deed recording fee?

+No. Deeds that transfer realty to a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws are exempt from the deed recording fee under Code Section 59-40-140(K).

+65. Are deeds that transfer realty from a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws to an individual or business subject to the deed recording fee?

-Deeds that transfer realty from a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws to an individual or business are not subject to the deed recording fee.
-These deeds are exempt from the deed recording fee under Code Section 59-40-140(K).
+No. Deeds that transfer realty from a charter school authorized under Chapter 40 of Title 59 of the South Carolina Code of Laws to an individual or business are exempt from the deed recording fee under Code Section 59-40-140(K).